bids-standard/bids-specification/src/02-common-principles.md

 }
 ```

-Note that this is the same as specifying the following pointer:
+Alternatively, we can also make use of the reserved `<dataset-name>`: `local`,
+which always points to the root of the current dataset, to point to the same file
+using the following syntax:
 `bids:local:/derivatives/derivative1/sub-01/anat/sub-01_desc-preproc_T1w.nii.gz`
-Because the reserved `<dataset-name>`: `local` always points to the
-root of the current dataset.

 Thus, for this specific case there are two ways to refer to the same file:

 1.  `bids:deriv1:/sub-01/anat/sub-01_desc-preproc_T1w.nii.gz`,